ColinMoulds/Counter-Core/README.md

 1GB RAM VPS
 Ubuntu 14.04 x64 (recommended)
 ```
+### Installation

+Clone the repository & copy over the Application folder.

+This is the Folder that contains all the necessary files for the system.

-### Installing
+### Deployment

-This is the part of the guide that will help you setup your LAMP enviroment for the software.
+This is the part of the guide will help you deploy the system on a VPS.

-First we will start off with the commands.
 ```
 sudo apt-get update
 sudo apt-get install apache2